buberdds/bootstrap-deliteful/bower_components/deliteful/docs/list/List.md

 When the selection mode is `"multiple"`, a click or tap on an item (or a press on the Space key when an item has the focus) toggle its selected state.

+See the <a href="#selection-event">Events/Selection</a> section for how to listen to selection events.

 <a name="mixins"></a>
 ## Mixins